-(A) the person is required to file reports with the Commission pursuant to paragraph (1)(A): and mission pursuant to paragraph (1)(A); and
+(A) the person is required to file reports with the Commission pursuant to paragraph (1)(A); and

 (B) conflict minerals are necessary to the functionality or production of a product manufactured by such person.

 - (3) REVISIONS AND WAIVERS.-The Commission shall revise or temporarily waive the requirements described in paragraph (1) if the President transmits to the Commission a determination that- - (A) such revision or waiver is in the national security interest of the United States and the President includes the reasons therefor; and emption shall expire.